dmitrythaler/project0/README.md

 ~ yarn p0:dev
 ```

-Then open http://localhost:3000 in your browser and login as `agentsmith@gmail.com` with `NeoMustDie` password.
+Then open http://localhost:3000 in your browser and login with credentials stored in `dal/tools/init.root.user.ts`.

 ## Dev-ops infrastructure